rafi/vim-config/README.md

 There are 2 distinct ways to extend configuration:

-1. The second option is to fork this repository and create a directory `lua/config` with one or more of these files: (Optional)
+1. The first option is to fork this repository and create a directory `lua/config` with one or more of these files: (Optional)

    * `lua/config/autocmds.lua` — Custom auto-commands